National Parks to Put on Your Radar

-With 80 miles of coastline and 150 miles of trails you will never get bored.
+With 80 miles of coastline and 150 miles of trails you'll never get bored.
 Go whale watching, ocean kayaking, mountain biking and hiking.
 Also visit dairy and horse ranches, and enjoy some of California's most pristine beaches.

+Not only will you see North America's biggest cacti, the Saguaro, but enjoy the majesty of the desert.
 Bike or drive the scenic Bajada and Cactus Forest Loops or plan an overnight backpacking trip through 57,937 acres of wilderness.

+With more than 33,000 acres of canyon country, this is a top destination for travelers passing through New Mexico.
 Join one of the interpretive programs to learn about local wildlife, people, geology and astrology, and sign your kids up early for the popular Bandelier Daycamp.

-Take in the views at the Chisos Mountain Basin, book a float trip down the Rio Grande, and bike more than 150 miles of roads and trails.
+Enjoy total isolation in this Far West Texas desert.
+Take in the views at the Chisos Mountain Basin, book a float trip down the Rio Grande, and explore on bike with more than 150 miles of roads and trails.

-Sand dunes rising 200 feet from Lake Michigan's shore offer plenty of room for kids to run and play in this 15,000-acre park.
-Learn More»
+Perfect for a summer vacation, come to the lake for fun in the sun.
+Sand dunes rise 200 feet from Lake Michigan's shore offering plenty of room for kids to run and play.
+Enjoy all 45-miles of hiking trails in this 15,000-acre park.

 Soak in Revolutionary War history at Valley Forge, site of the Continental Army's '77-'78 winter camp.
-Be sure to sign your kids up for the Junior Ranger Adventure Camp.
+Learn more about the history of this commemorative park, and sign your kids up for the Junior Ranger Adventure Camp.